Immigration Lawyer Chicago/Legal Consequences of Illegally Crossing the Border

 A person is considered to have illegally entered the U.S. if they:

+Examples of illegal entry include: lying on a visa application, providing false documents, and using a fake identification or a green card.
 Even while traveling to the United States by air or sea, you must provide identification that you are legally entering the country.

 If you have been found inadmissible to enter the United States, you may be eligible to fill out and file Form I-601A or Form I-601, Waiver of Inadmissibility.
-There are two types of Provisional Unlawful Presence Waivers.

-If you are found inadmissible, your reason for inadmissibility will determine which form of waiver you submit to USCIS.
+If you are found inadmissible, your reason for inadmissibility will determine which form of waiver you should submit to USCIS.
 Speak with your immigration attorney as soon as possible to determine if you are eligible to request a waiver of inadmissibility.

 Undocumented immigrants who submitted an immigrant petition on or before April 30, 2001, are eligible for a Section 245(i) green card.
 Speak with your immigration attorney to see if you fit the qualifications for this part of immigration law.